 The rate of emergency department visits for anaphylaxis doubled from 2005 to 2014, according to a Mayo Clinic study.

-The highest increase was seen in kids aged 5-17 – the rate of anaphylaxis to all triggers in that age group went up by 196 percent, while reactions to food went up by 285 percent.
+The highest increase was seen in kids aged 5-17 – the rate of anaphylaxis to all triggers in that age group went up by 196 percent.
+Meanwhile, reactions to food shot up by 285 percent.
 The study is base on information from a nationwide administrative claims database.